 They use highly sensitive, and sometimes heavy, equipment to measure contaminant levels.
 They may be required to wear or carry this equipment for extended periods, don protective gear and work under less-than-sanitary conditions.

 Environmental health practitioners work for local, state and federal government agencies, consulting firms and industry.
 If they work for a regulatory agency, they can be perceived as “environmental police,” intruding on business operations, issuing citations and even forcing temporary shutdowns.

 Environmental health practitioners who work as consultants may focus on a specific geographic region or business area, assessing whether certain pieces of land are safe to build houses on, for example.
 Consultants directly hired by companies may travel to various industrial sites to keep manufacturing operations in compliance with environmental laws.

 Other environmental health practitioners serve on broad–even international–emergency planning and response teams, developing rapid-response strategies and racing to sites to speed clean-up efforts following natural and human-made disasters.

-Most environmental health practitioners earn a four-year college degree with a scientific major.
+Environmental health practitioners like food safety specialists typically earn a four-year college degree with a scientific major.
 Some states offer certification for environmental health practitioners who have a specified amount of work experience and pass an examination.
-Many environmental health practitioners have a master’s degree in environmental health science.

 In high school